webix-hub/docs/data/kanban/templates.md

 ~~~

 <h3 id="icons"><b>icons</b></h3>

 Specifies an array of icons for Kanban Board

 You need to specify icons array in the type for Kanban Lists.
-In definition of each icon you can set the following properties:
+In the definition of each icon you can set the following properties:

 - id - icon id,
-- icon - name of font icon for fontawesome collection (link to fontawesome)
+- icon - name of a font icon in [Font Awesome](http://fortawesome.github.io/Font-Awesome/) collection,
-- tooltip - title for icon element,
+- tooltip - title for an icon element,
 - show - function that takes an item object as a param and returns true/false value -to show/hide an icon for a certain item
 - template - text that will be displayed next to the icon
-- click - onclick event handler for an icon
+- click - onClick event handler for the icon

 ~~~js
 webix.type(webix.ui.kanbanlist,{